 Following is a packet capture of the AirPlay mDNS query and response.
 I allowed mDNS so AirPlay devices in the same VLAN can see each other.

-Now, after iOS7.1, AirPlay devices can discovery each other using Bluetooth Low Energy (BTLE) .
-This is a good for enterprise environment because we can block mDNS and allow Apple TVs to be discovered by Bluetooth, so that a user can only see nearby AirPlay devices.
+Now, after iOS7.1, AirPlay devices can discover each other using Bluetooth Low Energy (BTLE) .
+This is good for enterprise environment because we can block mDNS and still allow Apple TVs to be discovered by Bluetooth, so that a user can only see nearby AirPlay devices.